Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Introduction

-The quasicontinuum (QC) method of~\citet{tadmor1996quasicontinuum} is another such \Revision{scale-bridging} method that aims to solve the problem of spatial scale-bridging from atomistic to continuum length scales via intermediate mesoscopic scales~\citep{miller1998quasicontinuum}.
-Starting from a standard atomistic setting, a carefully selected set of representative degrees of freedom (\emph{repatoms}) reduces the computational costs and admits simulating continuum-scale problems by restricting atomistic resolution to where it is in fact needed.
-Different flavours of QC have been proposed based on the interpolation of forces on repatoms~\citep{knap2001analysis}, or based on approximating the total Hamiltonian of the system using quadrature-like \emph{summation and sampling rules}~\citep{eidel2009variational,dobson2010accuracy, gunzburger2010quadrature, espanol2013gamma}.
+The quasicontinuum (QC) method of~\citet{tadmor1996quasicontinuum} is \Revision{a concurrent scale-bridging} method that aims to solve the problem of spatial \Revision{upscaling} from atomistic to continuum length scales via intermediate mesoscopic scales~\citep{miller1998quasicontinuum}.
+Starting from a standard atomistic setting, a carefully selected set of representative degrees of freedom (\Revision{associated with} \emph{repatoms}) reduces the computational costs and admits simulating continuum-scale problems by restricting atomistic resolution to where it is in fact needed.
+Different flavors of QC have been proposed based on the interpolation of forces on repatoms~\citep{knap2001analysis}, or based on approximating the total Hamiltonian of the system using quadrature-like \emph{summation and sampling rules}~\citep{eidel2009variational,dobson2010accuracy, gunzburger2010quadrature, espanol2013gamma}.
 For example, the nonlocal energy-based formulation of \citet{amelang2015summation} enables a seamless spatial scale-bridging within the QC setup, which does not require a strict separation of (nor apriori knowledge about) atomistic and non-atomistic (coarsened) subdomains within the simulation domain.
 The capabilities of this fully nonlocal QC technique have been demonstrated, e.g., by large-scale quasistatic total-Lagrangian simulations of dislocation interactions during nano-indentation \citep{amelang2015summation}, nanoscale surface and size effects \citep{AmelangKochmann2015}, and void growth and coalescence \citep{tembhekar2017automatic}.
-In this work, we adopt the nonlocal energy-based setup of \citet{amelang2015summation} in a new, updated Lagrangian setting for spatial upscaling.
+In this work, we adopt the \Revision{theoretical nonlocal, energy-based QC formulation} of \citet{amelang2015summation} in a new, updated Lagrangian \Revision{framework and implementation} for spatial upscaling.